hsharrison/open-source-science-workshop/readme.md

-Open Source Science Workshop
+Open-Source Science Workshop
 ===
 ## Summer 2014

 This workshop will teach computing skills that will increase your productivity as a scientist.
 Some inspiration is taken from the open-source software community toward the goals of open science and reproducible research.
-The core topics are:
+The core topics will be the Python programming languge and general best practices.

- - the Python programming language and its scientific ecosystem,
+Secondary topics will be

  - version control using Git and Mercurial,
  - the Unix shell, and
- - general best practices.
+ - document generation using LaTeX.

 ## Motivation